 There are numerous sources of contaminants to the Georgia Basin.
 Some industrial facilities and wastewater treatment plants release large volumes of continuous effluent discharge to the environment via effluent outfall pipes.
 These are known as “point sources” of pollution, as the point of discharge to the environment is easily identifiable.
 However, there are also a multitude of “non-point sources” of contaminants entry to the environment which are smaller and less well-defined.
 Important non-point sources include atmospheric deposition and runoff in both urban and agricultural regions.
 Many point and non-point sources of contaminants to the Georgia Basin contain complex mixtures of chemicals, including several whose potential environmental concerns in the Georgia Basin have not yet been determined.

 The primary point sources of contaminants to the Georgia Basin are the large industrial facilities (such as pulp and paper mills) and municipal wastewater treatment plants.
-The numerous non-point sources include stormwater and urban runoff, agricultural runoff, combined sewer overflows (CSOs), boating activity, poorly maintained on-site sewage systems (primarily septic systems), atmospheric deposition, aquaculture facilities, spills, and contaminated sites.
+The numerous non-point sources include stormwater and urban runoff, agricultural runoff, combined sewer overflows (CSOs), boating activity, poorly maintained on-site sewage systems (primarily septic systems), atmospheric deposition, aquaculture facilities, leaks and spills, and contaminated sites.

 While releases from non-point sources are typically small when considered on an individual basis, the cumulative impacts of the very large number of these small sources within a watershed can result in substantial loadings of contaminants to the environment and can result in areas of significant environmental degradation.
 Some watersheds within the Georgia Basin currently show signs of contaminant stress from non-point sources and more information is needed on the contribution of non-point sources to the overall loadings of contaminants to the Georgia Basin (BC MOE 1999; Garrett 2010).